 Honorary Treasurer: Steve Peckham ACA

-Honorary Solicitors: Richard Wheen MA and Richard Gerrard MA, LLB
+Honorary Solicitors: Richard Wheen MA and Richard Gerrard

 Council Members: Neil Laughton (Chair), Diane Allen, James Borrell, Peter Felix CBE, Barbara Jeffrey, Peter Kohler FRGS, Trevor Moss ACII, Steve Peckham, Briony Turner